okpanic/lua-spider/README.md

 # lua-spider (obtusity's fork)

+**This repository assumes you are running on Linux.
+If you're using Microsoft Windows, please use WSL!**

 A web scraper for lua.
 Content is downloaded with either curl or headless-chrome, and HTML is parsed with gumbo.
 Xpath like expressions are used to extract content from parsed documents.

 For the time being, I suggest reference to this repository until the pull request is accepted or until the original repository is modified.